 Variables of test component types, the self and mtc operations are used to reference test components.
 The start, stop, done and running operations are not directly applied on test components but on component references.
 The test system has to decide if the operation requested should affect the component object itself or other action is appropriate (e.g. an error occurs when the reference of a stopped PTC is used in a component start operation).
-The create operation used to create PTCs returns a unique reference to the created PTC, which is typically bound to a test component variable.
-The behaviour related to test component variables themselves is shown in figure F.1.
+The create operation used to create PTCs returns a unique reference to the created PTC, which is typically bound to a variable of component type.
+The behaviour related to variables of component type themselves is shown in figure F.1.